frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 release ([weird character in one species name](https://github.com/pr2database/pr2database/issues/37))

 ### subsample PR2

-With a complete PR2 reference dataset taxonomic assignment would take an hour on a Google colab instance.
-To speed up things, I provide a PR2 subset with exactly what we need for that dataset.
+With a complete PR2 reference dataset, taxonomic assignment would take more than an hour on a Google colab instance (that's the most computationaly intensive step in whole the pipeline).
+To speed up things, I provide a PR2 subset with exactly what we need for the Neotropical dataset.

 ``` code
 %%shell